ralna/GALAHAD/doc/Python/nls.rst

       n : int
           holds the number of variables.
+      m : int
+          holds the number of residuals.
+      J_type : string
+          specifies the unsymmetric storage scheme used for the Jacobian
+          $J = J(x)$.
+          It should be one of 'coordinate', 'sparse_by_rows' or 'dense';
+          lower or upper case variants are allowed.
+      J_ne : int
+          holds the number of entries in $J$ in the sparse co-ordinate storage scheme.
+It need not be set for any of the other two schemes.
+      J_row : ndarray(J_ne)
+          holds the row indices of $J$
+          in the sparse co-ordinate storage scheme.
+It need not be set for any of the other two schemes, and in this case can be None.
+      J_col : ndarray(J_ne)
+          holds the column indices of $J$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+It need not be set when the dense storage scheme is used, and in this case can be None.
+      J_ptr : ndarray(m+1)
+          holds the starting position of each row of $J$, as well as the total number of entries plus one, in the sparse row-wise storage scheme.
+It need not be set when the other schemes are used, and in this case can be None.
-      H_type : string
+      H_type : string, optional
-          specifies the symmetric storage scheme used for the Hessian.
+          specifies the symmetric storage scheme used for the Hessian
+          $H = H(x,y)$.
-          It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal' or 'absent', the latter if access to the Hessian is via matrix-vector products; lower or upper case variants are allowed.
+          It should be one of 'coordinate', 'sparse_by_rows', 'dense' or 'diagonal'; lower or upper case variants are allowed.
+          This and the following H_* arguments are only required if a Newton approximation or tensor Gauss-Newton approximation model is required (see control.model = 4,...,8).
-      H_ne : int
+      H_ne : int, optional
           holds the number of entries in the  lower triangular part of
           $H$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes.
-      H_row : ndarray(H_ne)
+      H_row : ndarray(H_ne), optional
           holds the row indices of the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
-It need not be set for any of the other three schemes, and in this case can be None H_col : ndarray(H_ne)
+It need not be set for any of the other three schemes, and in this case can be None.
+      H_col : ndarray(H_ne), optional
           holds the column indices of the  lower triangular part of
           $H$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
-It need not be set when the dense or diagonal storage schemes are used, and in this case can be None H_ptr : ndarray(n+1)
+It need not be set when the dense or diagonal storage schemes are used, and in this case can be None.
+      H_ptr : ndarray(n+1), optional
           holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries plus one, in the sparse row-wise storage scheme.
+It need not be set when the other schemes are used, and in this case can be None.
+      P_type : string, optional
+          specifies the unsymmetric storage scheme used for the residual Hessian-product matrix $P = P(x,v)$.
+          It should be one of 'sparse_by_columns' or 'dense_by_columns' (with the intention that 'coordinate' will be added at some time);;
+          lower or upper case variants are allowed.
+          This and the following P_* arguments are only required if a tensor Gauss-Newton approximation model is required (see control.model = 6,7,8).
+      P_ne : int, optional
+          holds the number of entries in $P$ in the sparse co-ordinate storage scheme.
+It need not be set for any of the other two schemes.
+      P_row : ndarray(P_ne), optional
+          holds the row indices of $P$
+          in the sparse co-ordinate storage scheme.
+It need not be set for any of the other two schemes, and in this case can be None.
+      P_col : ndarray(P_ne), optional
+          holds the column indices of $P$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+It need not be set when the dense storage scheme is used, and in this case can be None.
+      P_ptr : ndarray(n+1), optional
-It need not be set when the other schemes are used, and in this case can be None options : dict, optional
+          holds the starting position of each column of $P$, as well as the total number of entries plus one, in the sparse column-wise storage scheme.
+It need not be set when the other schemes are used, and in this case can be None.
+      w : ndarray(n), optional
+          holds the vector of weights $w$.
+If w is not provided, weights of one will be presumed.
+      options : dict, optional
           dictionary of control options (see ``nls.initialize``).

-   .. function:: nls.solve(n, H_ne, x, g, eval_f, eval_g, eval_h))
+   .. function:: nls.solve(n, m, x, eval_c, j_ne, eval_j, h_ne, eval_h, p_ne, eval_hprod)

       Find an approximate local minimizer of a given function subject to simple bounds on the variables using a trust-region method.